 If you and the insurance company don't reach agreement after medication, you may request a formal hearing by filing a petition with the WCB.
 There are different petition forms depending on what the dispute is about.
 If the insurer denied your claim for workers’ comp benefits, you need to file a Petition for Award of Compensation (Form WCB-140).
 (Visit the WCB website for information on other petition forms.)
 You must file the petition within two years of the injury or the date when the employer filed a first report of injury.
 You have six years to file the petition if you received benefits within the first two years of the injury.

 A workers’ comp judge will preside over the hearing.
+(Learn about what to expect at your workers' comp hearing.)
 After hearing the arguments and reviewing the evidence, the judge will mail a written decision to the parties.

 If you’re unhappy with the judge’s decision after the hearing, the next step is to file a Notice of Intent to Appeal (Form WCB-240) within 20 days of the decision.
 Send a copy of the form to your employer and the insurance company.
 A panel of three workers’ comp judges will consider your appeal, either by reviewing written briefs submitted by the parties or, if requested, by holding oral arguments.